CNAG-Biomedical-Informatics/pheno-ranker/README.md

     * Error message: Foo
       Solution: Bar

+# CITATION

+The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

+Rueda, M et al., (2024).
+Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Submitted_.

 # AUTHOR

 Written by Manuel Rueda, PhD.
 Info about CNAG can be found at [https://www.cnag.crg.eu](https://www.cnag.crg.eu).